bagnine/Pnuemonia-image-classification/README.md

-# Identifying Pnuemonia From Chest X-ray Images
+# Identifying Pneumonia From Chest X-ray Images
 ### Using ensemble classification and transfer learning to implement pneumonia triage